dirname/binance/README.md

 - *Remove all WAPI endpoints*

   *As Binance has planned to remove all WAPI endpoints from the Binance API at 2021-08-01 2:00 AM (UTC).
-So this warehouse has removed all WAPI endpoints from the Binance API in advance* *[More Information](https://www.binance.com/en/support/announcement/f45dde7da58b473aa885349946bed269)*
+So this the repo has removed all WAPI endpoints from the Binance API in advance* *[More Information](https://www.binance.com/en/support/announcement/f45dde7da58b473aa885349946bed269)*

 - [spot/client/market.go:Line185](https://github.com/dirname/Binance/blob/main/spot/client/market.go#L185)